laserdisc-io/log-effect/README.md

 ```scala
 libraryDependencies += "io.laserdisc" %% "log-effect-zio" % <latest-zio-version>
 ```
-for **Scalaz ZIO**.
-If the intention is to create your own instance for the typeclass, adding
+for **ZIO**.
+If the intention is, instead, to create your own implementation of the typeclass, adding this
 ```scala
 libraryDependencies += "io.laserdisc" %% "log-effect-core" % <latest-core-version>
 ```